 1) Distinction Between One-Time Vs. Repeatable Tasks

-We also added some additional tasks around application inventory, packaging and testing, and compatibility management, as well as workflow tools (see below).
+We also added some additional tasks related to application inventory, packaging and testing, compatibility management, and workflow tools (see below).

 2) Add-in For Windows Analytics / Desktop Analytics And Possible Microsoft Autopilot

 Windows Analytics and its soon-to-be-released successor, Desktop Analytics, have gained a lot of traction recently as they supply a wealth of additional information that can be very useful in your upgrade cycles.
-We added them in as another complimentary option for inventory data gathering in the assessment and rationalization phase.
+We added them as another complimentary option for gathering inventory data in the assessment and rationalization phase.

-Essentially, this gives you an option to decide whether you are going to test the application packages or whether you want rely on telemetry to understand which apps are installed and how compatible they are.
-We have seen in the past that there are issues when organizations just use packages, as that doesn't give you the driver compatibility.
-But if you need that kind of information, Windows or Desktop Analytics can help you get that.
+Essentially, this gives you the option to decide whether to test the application packages or rely on telemetry to understand which apps are installed and how compatible they are.
+We have seen in the past that organizations that just use packages have issues, as that doesn't give you driver compatibility.
+But if you need that kind of information, Windows or Desktop Analytics can help you get it.

-We are considering adding in a step for enterprises that plan to use Microsoft Autopilot, but it still is not entirely clear if you can use it for standard in-place upgrades.
-Our understanding right now is that Autopilot is better suited for wipe-and-load scenarios and new machine provisioning.
+We are considering adding a step for enterprises that plan to use Microsoft Autopilot, but it still is not entirely clear if you can use it for standard in-place upgrades.
+Our current understanding is that Autopilot is better suited for wipe-and-load scenarios and new machine provisioning.

 3) New Sections: Driver & Hardware Assessment, Virtual Client Management

-Speaking of hardware and drivers — we also added in a new section that deals with driver and hardware assessment which allows you to plan for creating a hardware compatibility list.
-This new section aims to gather all required information around compatible vs. incompatible desktops, laptops, virtual infrastructure, and peripherals before assessing them against a predefined set of rules.
-At the output, you will walk away with a list of clearly identified replace and in-place upgrades.
+Speaking of hardware and drivers, we also added a new section that deals with driver and hardware assessment, which allows you to plan for creating a hardware compatibility list.
+This new section aims to gather all required information about compatible vs. incompatible desktops, laptops, virtual infrastructure, and peripherals before assessing them against a predefined set of rules.
+At the output, you will walk away with a list of clearly identified replacements and in-place upgrades.

-Another section we have added to help with virtual client management as an upgrade to virtual clients is managed slightly differently to fat clients — especially if you are working with a non-persistent virtual environment.
-We added this section because many of our clients are running hybrid environments which can complicate things.
-You would need to upgrade the image once and then deploy it to everyone.
-This can be quite a big change from what you are used to, as you now need to know which users are going to get the new image and which ones are not.
+Another section we have added to help with virtual client management as an upgrade to virtual clients is managed slightly differently from fat clients — especially if you are working with a non-persistent virtual environment.
+We added this section because many of our clients run hybrid environments, which can complicate things.
+You need to upgrade the image once and then deploy it to everyone.
+This can be quite a big change from what you are used to, as you now need to know which users will get the new image and which ones will not.

 Another important new section we have added is the "Hand Over Into Service Delivery" phase in the "Operate" stage of the project plan.
 This section is important in order to get the new Windows 10 platform supported and your ticket routing set up correctly.
 Additionally, there is a small section around Windows 10 Version 1809 and Version 1909 readiness for service delivery.